shpaw415/bunext/README.md

   // go get some api data, database, etc...

   // return { redirect: "/path/to/another/location" };
-  // will redirect to a diferent location return {
+  // will redirect to a different location return {
     foo: "bar",
     name: {